In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Introduction

 \textbf{Contributions.} In this paper, we focus on building \textit{systematic understanding} of the (dis)advantages of different model selection criteria.
 Note that therefore our aim is not to propose new methodology, but rather to establish understanding and insight into the tools already available in the literature.
 We believe that this is one of the most crucial and necessary next steps for this community in order to enable actual adoption of personalized treatment effect estimators in practice, and may inspire further methodological research to fill gaps highlighted by this understanding.
-In doing so, we make three contributions: 1) We develop intuition for a highly complex selection problem: we shine light on its inherent challenges, provide structure to existing work by presenting a classification of existing criteria, and use these insights to derive hypotheses for their relative performance.
-2) We develop desiderata for experimental design that allow us to disentangle the complex forces -- in particular, the interplay between DGP, candidate estimators and selection criteria -- at play in this problem.
-3) We provide new insights through an in-depth empirical investigation of the success- and failure modes of existing criteria.
-Next to general performance trends, we focus on investigating i) whether there are congeniality biases between candidate estimators and selection criteria imbued with similar inductive biases and ii) what factual performance criteria can(not) achieve.
-To make these insights more accessible, we also present an easy-to-digest summary of our findings in form of a Q\&A with an imaginary reader in Appendix A.
+In doing so, we make three contributions: \begin{enumerate}[noitemsep, leftmargin=*] \item We develop intuition for a highly complex selection problem: we shine light on its inherent challenges, provide structure to existing work by presenting a classification of existing criteria, and use these insights to derive hypotheses for their relative performance. \item We present desiderata for experimental design that enable us to disentangle the complex forces at play in this problem: we advocate for better experiments that allow to systematically investigate the interplay between DGP, candidate estimators and selection criteria through reliance on data-generating processes with interesting axes of variation and more transparent reporting practices. \item We provide new insights into the CATE model selection problem through an empirical investigation of the success and failure modes of existing criteria, and conclude that no existing selection criterion is globally best across all experimental conditions we consider.
+Next to highlighting some performance trends across the different types of selection criteria, we mainly focus on investigating i) congeniality biases between candidate estimators and selection criteria imbued with similar inductive biases in their construction and ii) what factual selection criteria can(not) achieve.
+We find that i) selection criteria relying on plug-in estimates of treatment effects are likely to favor estimators that resemble their plug-ins, while in selection criteria relying on pseudo-outcomes such congeniality biases are less pronounced, and that ii) factual selection sometimes underperforms not only because it cannot evaluate all types of CATE estimators, but also because it is not well-targeted at effect estimates. \end{enumerate}

-\section{Problem setting}
+\section{Problem Setting}